nodejs/node/doc/api/packages.md

 > Stability: 1 - Experimental

-While all Node projects are expected to be installable by all package managers once published, their development teams are often required to use one specific package manager.
-To make this process easier, Node now ships with a tool called [Corepack][] that aims to make all package managers transparently available in your environment, provided you have Node installed.
+While all Node.js projects are expected to be installable by all package managers once published, their development teams are often required to use one specific package manager.
+To make this process easier, Node.js now ships with a tool called [Corepack][] that aims to make all package managers transparently available in your environment - provided you have Node.js installed.

 By default Corepack won't enforce any specific package manager and will use generic "Last Known Good" versions, but you can improve this experience by